allannyang/allannyang/README.md

-My name's Allan, and I'm currently studying Computer Science at uWaterloo and Business Administration at Wilfrid Laurier University.
+My name's Allan, and I'm currently studying Computer Science at the University of Waterloo and Business Administration at Wilfrid Laurier University.
 Thanks for stopping by!

 <!---
 allannyang/allannyang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.